 The inspiration for Relational Uprising was born from our learning at the intersection of deep social justice organizing work and somatic healing and education.

 Before launching as Relational Uprising, the project was incubated with Mark Fairfield, founder of the Leadership Institute at the Relational Center, an innovative Los Angeles-based non-profit dedicated to building capacity for a shift in culture toward one that values empathy, diversity, and interdependency.

 Relational Uprising now has partnered and it is fiscally sponsored by The Watershed Center in Millerton New York, a social justice retreat center for changemakers, where we hold our residential trainings.

 Our Community Partners

-We are deeply inspired to be in relationship with many change-making movements and organizations that are adapting relational culture tools and principles into their organizing efforts.
-We follow the leadership of Momentum, Ayni Institute, Ethics and the Common Good at Hampshire College, Movimiento Cosecha, IfNotKnow, and Sunrise Movement.
+We are deeply inspired to be in relationship with many change-making movements, organizations and communities that are adapting our relational culture tools and principles into their organizing efforts.
+We follow the leadership of Schaghticoke First Nations, TightShift Laboring Cooperative, Momentum, Ethics and the Common Good at Hampshire College, The Peace Poets, Ayni Institute, Movimiento Cosecha, and IfNotKnow.